Colette Nelson: Amateur

 During her freshman year at Michigan State University, at the age of 19 years, she started to develop an interest in weight training when she attended the Powerhouse Gym and encountered her first female bodybuilder working at the front desk of the gym.
 Prior to weight training, she was an aerobics instructor, who was teaching up to 20 aerobics classes a week, and dancer.

 She met a male bodybuilder who began training her and helped with her diet.
 The male bodybuilder introduced her to a female bodybuilder and suggested they start training five days a week and work one body part a day.
 She gave up aerobics classes and started serious bodybuilding training.
 By the time she had completed her undergraduate degree in nutrition, she had gone from 120 lb to 155 lb.

-In 1999, after 6 years of consistent training, at the weight of 165 lb, she began competing and won her first the middleweight class at her first competition.
+In 1999, after 6 years of consistent training, at the weight of 165 lb, she began competing and won her first middleweight class at her first competition.
 In 2000, she won the heavyweight class and overall at the Northeastern Championships.
 That same year she also came in first in heavyweight at the USA Championships.
 In 2001 and 2002, she came in 1st in the heavyweight class at the USA Championships.
 In 2004, she won the heavyweight class at the Team Universe.
 That same year, she won her IFBB pro card at the North American Championships and qualified again for an IFBB pro card when she won the overall at the World Amateur Championships.